 Once the dal turns golden brown, throw in the red chilies, curry leaves and coriander and the chopped banana stump.
 I left the banana stump outside for too long, so mine turned black.
 Keep the chopped stump immersed in vinegar water/buttermilk water.

 After adding vazhaithandu/banana stump, saute for 2-3 minutes.
 Sprinkle water twice, cover the pan and switch off the stove.
 Let this sit until the ingredients cools down.
 No need to cook the banana stump until soft.

 Once it is cool enough, take it all in the mixer jar, add tamarind and salt and grind it to a paste.
-I added 2-3 tbsp of water for grinding.
+I added 2-3 tablespoon of water for grinding.